nebrius/reduxology/README.md

 None.

-### new ReduxWiring()
+### new Reduxology()

-Creates a new Redux Wiring instance which will have its own store associated with it.
-Each of the previous methods described in this README are present on the ReduxWiring instance.
-All of the previous methods are, in fact, part of a ReduxWiring object that is created for you automatically behind the scenes.
+Creates a new Reduxology instance which will have its own store associated with it.
+Each of the previous methods described in this README are present on the Reduxology instance.
+All of the previous methods are, in fact, part of a Reduxology object that is created for you automatically behind the scenes.

+Someday I hope to use this class in TypeScript land to add strongly-type actions and state via the same mechanism used for the [Strict Event Emitters Types](https://github.com/bterlson/strict-event-emitter-types).

 ## License